frenchu/pragmatic-programming/content/posts/github-multiuser.md

 file:/home/pweselak/devel/work/.gitconfig pawel.weselak@example.com
 ```

-You can see that only after repo initialisation a new config is applied.
+You can see that only after repo initialisation a new config has been applied.
 Executing `git config` with `--show-origin` provides an information where the config comes from.

-## IncludeIf directive with hasremote
+## IncludeIf directive with hasconfig

 After digging in git documentation and doing some tests, I've found the way how to overcome difficulty described above.

 We can use `hasconfig:remote` in `includeIf` directive.
-Take a look on `~/.gitconfig`:
+Take a look on my `~/.gitconfig`:

 ```
 [user]